UnstableDesign/AdaCAD/docs/learn/examples/hygromorphic-linen.md

 ![file](img/animatedlinen_draftcheckers.png)

-Now that we have the two alternating rows we are going to use to create our checkerboard, we can alternating them along the length or warp direction by using the *variable length sampler* operation.
+Now that we have the two alternating rows we are going to use to create our checkerboard, we can alternating them along the length or warp direction by using the   <OpLink name="sample_length" /> operation.
 This operation will take the two pattern rows I have created above and place them across a specified number of picks.
 Since each row is 20 picks tall, I chose 20 for simplicity.
 However, you can adjust this number to make sure that your regions structures come out square.
 In my case, I use the pattern:

  `a20 b20 a20 b20 a20`